-Fly’s directly from Honolulu, Hawaii to Pago Pago, American Samoa twice a week year round with additional flights during the North American Summer and Christmas time.
+Fly’s directly from Honolulu, Hawaii to Pago Pago, American Samoa twice a week year round with additional flights during the North American Summer, Christmas and New Year.
 The airline operates 294 seat A330-200 aircraft on the route.
 Their office is located at Pago Pago International Airport in Tafuna.
 Website www.hawaiianairlines.com

 Fly’s directly from Fagalii, Samoa to Pago Pago, American Samoa daily (9-12 flights a day) with additional flights during peak times throughout the year.
 The carriers also flies four times a week from Tutuila to the Manu’a Island.
 They operate 19 seat Twin Otter aircraft on the routes.
 Their office is located at Pago Pago International Airport in Tafuna.
 Website www.samoaairways.com

 Fly’s directly from Apia and Fagalii, Samoa to Pago Pago, American Samoa.
 Presently the airline operates with six flights daily and two flights a week between Nuku'alofa, Tonga to American Samoa.
 The airline operates 9 seat Twin Commander aircraft on the routes.
 For more information there office is located at Pago Pago International Airport in Tafuna.
 Website www.talofaairways.com